chopralab/candock/doc/README.md

 | clus_rad | 2.0 | Cluster radius for docked seeds |
 | grid | 0.375 | Grid spacing |

-### Calling the Modules
+### How to run CANDOCK Jobs

 There are three ways to use the modules.
 Each way has advantages and disadvantages and the correct

 #### Function Invocation

 Each module exists as both a Bash script and a Bash function.
 This method is the quickest and dirtiest way of using the modules.
 It should not be used for long jobs and is best for quickly checking the modules work properly with a given set of variables.
-To use, start by using the following to load the functions in to the Shell environment `source $CANDOCK_MOD_PATH/load_variables.sh`.
+To use, start by using the following to load the functions in to the Shell environment `source $MCANDOCK_MOD_PATH/load_variables.sh`.
 Now you can invoke a module by simply typing the module name as you would a program name.
 For example, one could simply type `bsite` to do binding site identification.
 To change a variable, simply say `varname=varvalue`.
-To change the receptor, for example, use the following: `receptor=1aaq.pdb`.
+To change the receptor, for example, use the following: `CANDOCK_receptor=1aaq.pdb`.

 #### Script Invocation

 This method is the recommended method for invoking a module when using a Lab or local machine.
 Do not use it for jobs that are to be run on the cluster.
-To invoke a module, simply add `$CANDOCK_MOD_PATH` to your `$PATH` and type the module name.
+To invoke a module, simply add `$MCANDOCK_MOD_PATH` to your `$PATH` and type the module name.
 For example, just type `prep_fragments.sh` and your off and running!
 To change a variable, you **must** export it first.
-Do so like the following example for ligands: `export ligands=new_drug.mol2`.
+Do so like the following example for ligands: `export CANDOCK_ligands=new_drug.mol2`.

 #### PBS Submission

 If you're using the modules on an RCAC cluster, you **must** use this method if your jobs is to run for more than a few minutes.
 It is the most convoluted, but the most powerful.
 To start, jobs must be submitted using `qsub` and the full path to each module must be given.
 Variables are given to `qsub` as comma separated equalities using the `-v` option.
 For example: `qsub -v var1=value1,var2=value2`.
 Do not use spaces to separate values.
 Alternately, one can export variables and use `qsub -V`.
-If using a different `$CANDOCK_MOD_PATH` than the default, ensure that this variable is exported properly as PBS blocks the scripts ability to determine it's location.
-For an interactive job, export `$CANDOCK_MOD_PATH` before using the script.
+If using a different `$MCANDOCK_MOD_PATH` than the default, ensure that this variable is exported properly as PBS blocks the scripts ability to determine it's location.
+For an interactive job, export `$MCANDOCK_MOD_PATH` before using the script.

 So, the above was really confusing ~and badly written~ - so now there's an easier way! (tm).
 The `submit_candock_module.sh` command simplifies things by running qsub for you.
 To run `dock_fragments`, for example, use `submit_candock_module.sh dock_fragments`.
 You can pass `qsub` arguments as well, thus `submit_candock_module.sh dock_fragments -v var1=value1 -l myarg=whatever` is valid.
 Note that `-V` is passed automatically, so make sure your environment is setup properly!